tastejs/todomvc/updates/backbone/README.md

 [backbonejs.org](https://backbonejs.org/)

-## Implementation details
+## Implementation Details

 Backbone.js uses a MV(\*) pattern, which is loosely based on the MVC or MVP patterns.

 Backbone.js:\
 Model: model files\
-View: html file in conjunction with underscore's templating solution\
+View: html file in conjunction with underscore's templating solution (see 'Notes')\
 Controller: view and router files

 MVC:\